dotnet/ai-samples/src/microsoft-extensions-ai-evaluation/api/INSTRUCTIONS.md

    **Note**: It is a good idea to re-run the above command any time you pull down newer versions of this sample.

 3. Then run the installed `aieval` tool using the following command after replacing `<EVAL_SAMPLE_STORAGE_ROOT_PATH>` with the path to the storage root directory that you specified above.
+This will also open the generated `report.html` below in your default browser.

    ```
-   dotnet aieval report -p <EVAL_SAMPLE_STORAGE_ROOT_PATH> -o <EVAL_SAMPLE_STORAGE_ROOT_PATH>\report.html
+   dotnet aieval report -p <EVAL_SAMPLE_STORAGE_ROOT_PATH> -o <EVAL_SAMPLE_STORAGE_ROOT_PATH>\report.html --open
    ```

-4. Now open the generated `report.html` file above in your browser to view the report.

    **Note**: The `aieval` tool also supports some options for cleaning up cached responses and stored evaluation results.
 Run `dotnet aieval --help` for more information.